morgant/xpomodmenu/README.md

 ## OVERVIEW

 A simple X11 menu utility to view & control Lucas de Sena's [pomod](https://github.com/phillbush/pomod/) pomodoro timer.
-It is powered by [xmenu](https://github.com/phillbush/xmenu).
+It is powered by [wmlaunchbutton](https://github.com/phillbush/wmlaunchbutton) & [xmenu](https://github.com/phillbush/xmenu) and is intended for use with the [MLVWM](https://github.com/morgant/mlvwm) window manager, specifically the [mlvwmrc](https://github.com/morgant/mlvwmrc) configurations, as a "Menu Extra" swallowed into the menu bar.

 ## FEATURES